samiralam/rules-compendium/docs/phb/3-character-classes/warlock.md

 #### Level 14: Hurl Through Hell

 Once per turn when you hit a creature with an attack roll, you can try to instantly transport the target through the Lower Planes.
 The target must succeed on a Charisma saving throw against your spell save DC, or the target disappears and hurtles through a nightmare landscape.
-The target takes 8d10 Psychic damage if it isn’t a Fiend, and it has the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition until the end of your next turn, when it returns to the space it previously occupied or the nearest unoccupied space.
+The target takes 8d10 Psychic damage if it isn't a Fiend, and it has the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition until the end of your next turn, when it returns to the space it previously occupied or the nearest unoccupied space.

-Once you use this feature, you can’t use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend a Pact Magic spell slot (no action required) to restore your use of it.
+Once you use this feature, you can't use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend a Pact Magic spell slot (no action required) to restore your use of it.

 ### Great Old One Patron

 *Unearth Forbidden Lore of Ineffable Beings*

 When you choose this subclass, you might bind yourself to an unspeakable being from the Far Realm or an elder god—a being such as Tharizdun, the Chained God; Zargon, the Returner; Hadar, the Dark Hunger; or Great Cthulhu.
 Or you might invoke several entities without yoking yourself to one.
 The motives of these beings are incomprehensible, and the Great Old One might be indifferent to your existence.
-But the secrets you’ve learned nevertheless allow you to draw strange magic from it.
+But the secrets you've learned nevertheless allow you to draw strange magic from it.

 #### Level 3: Awakened Mind